 This doesn’t include children living in unregistered and illegal residential care homes, which can be a high risk environment.

 Working in the fields of healthcare, education, child protection, anti-trafficking, and family and community empowerment, with your support, Safe Child Thailand work for a Thailand where all children are respected, protected and enjoy equal opportunities.

-Helping families and communities care for children safely at home
+How we help families and communities care for children

 Ensuring the rights of children with disabilitiesPreventing children being placed into orphanages by providing home-based rehabilitation services.